adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-## We use logical systems to cooperate at scale
+## logical systems are tools to cooperate at scale

 #### voting systems<br>can be<br>studied mathematically

 - it's possible to *prove* things about voting systems
-- when you've proven a logical claim, you can be as confident in its truth as the fact that `1 + 1 = 2`
+- systems can be provably *better than others*
+- systems can even be provably *optimal*
 - still have to be validated in the real world of course

 ---